yuvaldori/gigaspaces-wiki-jekyll/xap100/the-processing-unit-structure-and-configuration.markdown

 When a new JAR needs to be loaded, place the new JAR in `lib/platform/ext` directory and restart the relevant GSCs (on which an instance of the PU was running).

 ## Considerations
-When coming to choose the right option for your system, the following should be considered:
+When coming to choose the right option for your system, the following should be considered: <br>
-* Size of loaded classes in memory (PermGen)
+- Size of loaded classes in memory (PermGen)  <br>
-* Size of Processing Unit JAR file and Processing Unit deployment time
+- Size of Processing Unit JAR file and Processing Unit deployment time <br>
-* Isolation (sharing classes between Processing Units)
+- Isolation (sharing classes between Processing Units) <br>
-* Frequency of updating the library JAR
+- Frequency of updating the library JAR

 # Runtime Modes